Lyall's Jewellery Shop: Description

 Lyall's Jewellery Shop is a small, single story shop constructed of rendered brick.
 It has an unusually fine shop front with a recessed entrance between two large display windows of curved plate glass, above ornate timber ventilation grilles.
 Panels of small, coloured glass panes are above the windows.
 Another large display window glazed with flat glass is to the side of the shop.
 There is a gas light over the doorway.
 The original cedar panelled doors survive, as do sash windows in the side and rear walls.

-The hipped roof is not visible from the street and is now clad in E|zincalume.
+The hipped roof is not visible from the street and is now clad in Zincalume.
 The convex awning to the street is clad with corrugated iron and supported by slender cast iron posts.
 The cast iron lace valance between the posts does not survive.
 The balustraded parapet is flanked with pedestals topped with moulded anthemions.

 At the rear of the store, which has a central door between two large plain windows, there is a new toilet block erected by the neighbouring theatre development which has replaced the original back verandah.

 The interior is intact and is divided into three parts; the largest section towards the street being retail space, a section to the rear which was probably used as workshop or office space and a strong room for precious metals, gems and stock.
 The strongroom has a brick floor, instead of the timber floors used elsewhere in the store.
 Its door, which was possibly metal, is now missing.
 No display counters remain, but the cedar framed display cases, made to fit the windows, do survive.